tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 How does it work?

-- Importing a server function:
-  - We have a Webpack loader that will return only an object with types.
-Try running: `console.log(greet);` on the client and find for see it.
+- When importing a server function, we have a Webpack loader that returns an object with types (try running: `console.log(greet);` on the client and see for yourself).
+- Yoshi Server runtime will trigger a post call to `/_api_`, with details about the request, and arguments (open the network tab and see for yourself).
 - Server file will not be bundled with client code!
-  - Yoshi Server runtime will trigger a xhr call to a special endpoint.
 - When using Typescript, the response and the request arguments are fully typed!

+### API

 #### method